JoshuaRHolden/BugTracker/README.md

 **3:Testing**
 From the root directory in a console window, simply type `dotnet test`

+The application has a suite of tests for the WEB API covering both "happy" and "sad" paths, but due to time limitations I omitted any UI tests, because at this point BLAZOR UI unit testing is time intensive to set up using BUnit.

 **4:Architecture**

 BugTrack uses WEBAPI with entity framework (hooked up to SQL Compact, but this can easily be changed if required) for the back-end data access.
 The API is currently un-authenticated as with this being a BLAZOR server application all API calls are made from the server side, as such in a production environment the API would be tied down with firewall rules and bearer authorisation would be overkill.

 For the client side, the application uses BLAZOR server and fluxor to create a single state application store which operates in much the same way as Redux would with react for example.
 Authorisation and user management is performed using ASP.net Identity.

-**TESTS**

-The application has a suite of tests for the WEB API covering both "happy" and "sad" paths, but due to time limitations I omitted any UI tests, because at this point BLAZOR UI unit testing is time intensive to set up using BUnit.

-**USAGE**
+**5:Usage**

 The application when first visited will bounce you to the login page, a new account will need to be created, in a production environment this would send emails to request confirmation of email account etc but to streamline development and for ease of use this has been disabled.